OMSMasterSystem/pavob2b-rest-docs/source/index.html.md

 update\_date\_after | epoch | If a DateTime object is provided, then this will return the products that were updated _after_ the date provided in the query. update\_date\_before | now | If a DateTime object is provided, then this will return the products that were updated _before_ the date provided in the query.

-This endpoint retrieves a specific kitten.

-<aside class="warning">Inside HTML code blocks like this one, you can't use Markdown, so use <code>&lt;code&gt;</code> blocks to denote code.</aside>

 ## Get Inventory
 > The Get Inventory Return structure